tanmaybasu/A-Sentence-Classification-Framework/README.md

         's' for Support Vector Machine

-The deafult option of no_of_selected_terms is `None`, otherwise desired number of terms is needed.
+`model_source` is the path of biobert model from [Hugging Face]{https://huggingface.co/models?search=biobert} or from the local drive.
+The default option is `monologg/biobert_v1.1_pubmed`.
+The deafult option of `no_of_selected_terms` is `None`, otherwise desired number of terms should be mentioned.
+The default option of threeshold (i.e., the sentence similarity threshold α) is 0.5.
 An example code to implement the whole model is uploaded as `testing_data_extraction.py`.

 ## Contact